Casper and the Ghostly Trio (video game)

 Casper and the Ghostly Trio is a 2006 platform game developed by Data Design Interactive and published by Blast!
 Entertainment.
 It is based on the Casper the Friendly Ghost character by Harvey Comics.
-The game was released for the PlayStation 2 exclusively in the PAL region, where it was unanimously panned by critics despite a low-key release.

 Plot

-The game finds Casper following the calamitous trail of his mischievous uncles the Ghostly Trio, who have kidnapped Wendy the Good Little Witch to use her magic for evil — each of whom only appear in the final level.
+The game finds Casper following the calamitous trail of his mischievous uncles the Ghostly Trio, who have kidnapped Wendy the Good Little Witch to use her magic for evil.

 Gameplay

 Casper and the Ghostly Trio is an action-adventure platform game that has the player exploring 3-D environments, defeating monsters and collecting keys to progress.
 The game contains six levels and five bonus levels.
-Unlike to previous Casper video games, the game does not have Casper flying; he can instead perform a short-length glide to traverse over wide gaps.
+Unlike previous Casper video games, the game does not have Casper fly; he can instead perform a short-length glide to traverse over wide gaps.

-Reception

-The game was released in a limited quantity in European and Australian regions, where it met with unanimously negative reception by critics.
-Its graphics, controls, and "unfinished" state were all sources of condemnation, leaving many to wonder why it was even made.